 The anniversary date itself may trigger a memory.
-For example, in a case such as the September 11, 2001, attacks, the date serves as a strong reminder.
+For example, in a case such as the September 11, 2001 attacks, the date serves as a strong reminder.
 Since people refer to those attacks with the date on which they occurred, it is hard for anyone who knows about that event to go through that day without being reminded of what happened.
-There may also be other reminders of the trauma apart from the date itself.
-Sometimes the memories seem to come from out of the blue.
-They may occur to you while you are at work, home, or relaxing.
+Triggers may also seem to come from out of the blue around the time of an anniversary.
+They may happen while you are at work, home, or relaxing.

-Anniversary reactions usually involve worsening of symptoms that are common reactions to trauma and also of PTSD:
+Anniversary reactions usually make symptoms that are common reactions to trauma or part of PTSD get worse.